A Self-Supervised Framework for Space Object Behaviour Characterisation: Introduction

 VAEs are generative models which are trained by learning to reconstruct the input data from a sampling of the learned latent space \citep{kingma_auto-encoding_2022}.
 They provide a simple and intuitive way to perform anomaly detection, as they inherently produce a reconstruction error at inference.
 This error is the difference between the model’s reconstruction of an input and the actual input.
 If a specific data point is unusual compared to the training data, or is not well represented in the training data, it will produce a high reconstruction error, suggesting anomalous behaviour or properties.
 Unsupervised models with Variational Autoencoders (VAEs) have been used extensively as anomaly detectors, (for a recent review in the context of solar images see the Introduction in \cite{giger_unsupervised_2024}).

 Whilst VAEs offer an effective anomaly detection mechanism, they still need integration into a broader neural network framework to effectively process complex, high dimensional space object data.
 Transformer architectures are an attractive choice here, due to their ability to capture long range dependencies in sequential data.
 When choosing a Transformer architecture, there are numerous variants with respective strengths and weaknesses.
 For example, conventional transformer-based neural networks perform the computationally costly full self attention mechanism between all the inputs.
-This means that standard transformers scale poorly with larger dataset sizes.
-To address this limitation, DeepMind recently developed the Perceiver/Perceiver-IO, a transformer-based neural network architecture. \citep{jaegle_perceiver_2021, jaegle_perceiver_2022}.
-For a SDA Foundation Model, Perceiver has two main motifs that make it an attractive choice of architecture for training a FM (Figure \ref{fig:architecture-pretraining}), computational efficiency and heterogenous learning.
-Perceiver only performs the full self-attention mechanism in the latent (hidden) space which is computationally efficient as the latent vector is constrained in size.
-Additionally, as the substantive part of the learning of Perceiver is done within the latent space, this readily enables heterogenous learning, as the modality of the data has already been abstracted into the lower dimensional latent space.
+This means that for very long sequences, standard transformers incur quadratic computational cost with respect to sequence length, which can become prohibitive at scale.
+To address this limitation, DeepMind recently developed the Perceiver/Perceiver-IO, a transformer-based neural network architecture \citep{jaegle_perceiver_2021, jaegle_perceiver_2022}.
+Whilst a light-curve specific model may benefit from a state-of-the-art architecture for time-series analysis such as TimesNet~\citep{wu_timesnet_2023} for anomaly detection or TimeXer~\citep{wang_timexer_2024} for forecasting, for our framework, which aims to provide a first step towards an SDA Foundation Model, we prioritise extensibility to other observational modalities (e.g., hyperspectral curves, ISAR images, attitude measurements, orbital parameters).
+To achieve this multimodal compatibility, we adopt the Perceiver architecture, which is straightforwardly extendable to multiple modalities through its cross-attention latent bottleneck.
+This choice also reduces the computational complexity of the vanilla transformer from $\mathcal{O}(N^2)$ to $\mathcal{O}(N)$ with respect to sequence length, an advantage that is primarily forward-looking in this work but could support edge deployment (e.g., on-board a satellite).

 Given the potential of VAEs as anomaly detectors, and the computational efficiency of Perceiver, a VAE-based Perceiver model is a promising approach for a computationally efficient, SDA FM for anomaly detection.
-In this work, we will use visible light curves as a test-bed for development of an SDA Foundation Model, due to the availability of large amounts of real observational data, and the maturity of light curve simulators.
-Here, we use the largest publicly released dataset of light curves, from the Mini-Mega TORTORA (MMT-9) observatory in Russia \citep{beskin_wide-field_2017}.
+In this work, we use visible light curves as a test-bed for our self-supervised framework, providing proof of principle for an SDA FM.
+Light curves are readily available in large volumes of real observational data, and light curve simulators are relatively mature.
+Because of this, we use the largest publicly released dataset of light curves, from the Mini-Mega TORTORA (MMT-9) observatory in Russia \citep{beskin_wide-field_2017}.